mario33881/betterSIS/README.md

 You can see a usage example in the gif at the start of this README.

+There are also some tutorials on readthedocs (in italian): [click here](https://bettersis.readthedocs.io/en/latest/tutorials/tutorials.html)

 [Go to the index](#index)

 ## Changelog ![](https://i.imgur.com/SDKHpak.png)